Ajlow2000/arcanio/README.md

-# rename-track
+# repo-manager

-A utility used for renaming audio tracks from known sources to my preferred format
+A utility for performing a series of operations related to working with git repositories.